 - Researching a Home: Look over the preliminary steps and the public and private resources needed to obtain a home history.

-A variety of collections of information exist that can help you with your research.
-Information on finding previous owners and their histories is carried in tax records, newspapers, commercial search applications, or title histories.
+Use tax records, newspapers, commercial search applications, or title histories to find information on previous owners.
 Census records are particularly useful in locating a multitude of family information and learning more about those who occupied your house.
-You can also learn a lot about the legal issues surrounding property ownership, how property lines were drawn, and how people have taken ownership of property as the country was settled.
-Subscription services can provide an easy method of gathering information, but they come at a cost.
+You can also learn a lot about the legal issues surrounding property ownership.
+This includes the drawing of property lines and even initial land settlement.
+Subscription services can provide an easy method of gathering information.

 Former Owner Research